What to Bring to Friendsgiving - Tips for Hosts and Guests

 - If you are spending Thanksgiving alone, have an alone day.
 This is your day to do whatever you want to do.
 If you want to make your own huge Thanksgiving dinner, do it.
 If you want to enjoy a day in your pajamas, watching movies, and enjoying take out food, do it.
 This is your Thanksgiving and you can do what you want!
 Just relax and enjoy your day!

 - Helping others is a great way to spend your Thanksgiving.
 You can go to a soup kitchen or to help feed the hungry at your local church.
 You can also donate your time to a charity in your area.
 Donating your time on Thanksgiving can really mean a lot to others.
 They may not have family or friends to spend the holiday with and your smiling face could be just what they need to turn their holiday around.

 - Thanksgiving is a holiday to remember what you are thankful for.
 Remember to celebrate in your own way.
 If you are alone and doing you're own thing, celebrate that!
 Celebrate the fact that you do have options and you chose to be alone on Thanksgiving.
 Make sure that you are thankful for everything that you have and all of the people that are in your life.
 Don't be sad if you are spending the holiday alone, just be thankful for this time to yourself.

 These have been our best tips for hosts and guests on what to bring to Friendsgiving!
 Are you going to a Friendsgiving party this year?
 Tell us all about it in the comments section!

-If you'd like to read similar articles to What to Bring to Friendsgiving - Tips for Hosts and Guests, we recommend you browse around our Festivities & Celebrations category.
+If you want to read similar articles to What to Bring to Friendsgiving - Tips for Hosts and Guests, we recommend you visit our Festivities & Celebrations category.